doj/dracopy/README.md

   + rmdir https://wpguru.co.uk/2014/08/how-to-use-sd2iec-a-quick-command-reference/
     however regular scratch works on directories as well.
 - reduce memory use
-  + see if printf() can be replaced with regular string operations
   + check which variables should be "register" https://cc65.github.io/doc/cc65.html#s8
   + check --codesize https://cc65.github.io/doc/cc65.html#option-codesize
 - copy features from 1.0e